mysql/mysql-utilities/doc/man/mysqldbimport.rst

 .. option:: --default-storage-engine=<def_engine>

-   Change all tables to use this storage engine if the destination server does not support the original storage engine.
+   The engine to use for tables if the destination server does not support the original storage engine on the source server.

 .. option:: --drop-first, -d